 Business-Type Activities.
-Business-type activities increased the state of Washington's net position by \$237.4 million.
+Business-type activities increased the state of Washington's net position by \$42.8 million.
 Workers' compensation, unemployment compensation, and guaranteed education tuition activities contributed to the increase.
 Key factors contributing to the operating results of business-type activities are:

-• The workers' compensation activity increase in net position in fiscal year 2016 was \$202.2 million compared to a decrease of \$400.9 million in fiscal year 2015.
-Premium revenue increased by \$178.8 million as a result of an increase in the number of hours reported by employers, a mid-year premium rate increase, and an increase in the number of hours reported by businesses in higher rate classes.
-Claim costs increased by \$207.5 million in fiscal year 2016 compared with fiscal year 2015 reflecting an increase in the number of time-loss claims and an increase in the state's average annual wage.
-Nonoperating investment income increased by \$640.6 million due predominately to a net increase in realized and unrealized gains on debt securities.
-The workers' compensation portfolio is 87.4 percent debt securities.
+The workers' compensation activity increase in net position in fiscal year 2017 was \$70.5 million compared to an increase of \$202.2 million in fiscal year 2016.
+Premium revenue increased by \$202.1 million as a result of an increase in the number of hours reported by employers and an increase in the number of hours reported by businesses in higher rate classes.
+Claim costs increased by \$13.4 million in fiscal year 2017 compared with fiscal year 2016, reflecting little change in the number of time-loss claims.
+Nonoperating investment income decreased by \$323.6 million as compared to fiscal year 2016, due predominately to a net decrease in realized and unrealized gains on debt securities.
+The workers' compensation portfolio is 85.9 percent debt securities.

-- The unemployment compensation activity reported an operating income in fiscal year 2016 of \$157.6 million compared to \$344.9 million in fiscal year 2015.
+- The unemployment compensation activity reported an operating income in fiscal year 2017 of \$3.8 million compared to \$157.6 million in fiscal year 2016.
 Washington's unemployment insurance program is an experience-based system with the largest part of an individual employer's tax rate being based on the employer's layoff experience over the past four years.
-The economic recovery in the state has stabilized employment and resulted in a slight increase in unemployment insurance benefits of \$52.0 million in fiscal year 2016 over fiscal year 2015.
-The unemployment rate for the state for June 2016, was 5.5 percent, up slightly from 5.3 percent in June 2015, and the insured rate declined to 1.4 percent in fiscal year 2016 from 1.5 percent in fiscal year 2015.
-The state's unemployment insurance premiums are experience based and the insured rate is declining, which resulted in premium revenue decreasing by 9.3 percent.
-The \$17.8 million decline in federal aid also reflects the decrease in the unemployment rate. - The Guaranteed Education Tuition (GET) Program reported a decrease in net position of \$201.0 million decreasing its funded status to 136 percent, down from 140.1 percent the previous year.
-This is due to the board authorizing account holders to request refunds of contributions with no penalties, the net effect of the refunds and associated valuation change was \$318.8 million.
+The unemployment rate for the state for June 2017 was 4.5 percent, down from 5.5 percent in June 2016, and the insured rate declined to 1.4 percent in fiscal year 2017 from 1.5 percent in fiscal year 2016.
+The insured rate decline, results in premium revenue decreasing by 12.9 percent.
+The \$2.0 million decline in federal aid also reflects the decrease in the unemployment rate. - The Guaranteed Education Tuition (GET) Program reported a decrease in net position of \$54.8 million, decreasing its funded status to 132.4 percent, down from 136 percent the previous year.
+This is due to the GET Board authorizing account holders to request refunds of contributions with no penalties.

-While current year investment returns were down, the actuarial valuation of the obligation for future tuition benefits assumed a higher rate of investment return based on a recent experience study.
+While current year investment returns were up, the actuarial valuation of the obligation for future tuition benefits assumed a higher rate of investment return based on a recent experience study.
 The valuation also assumed a lower rate of tuition growth in response to recently enacted legislation.
-Overall the tuition benefit obligation decreased by 15.5 percent.
+Overall the tuition benefit obligation increased by less than a percent.